Coral World Underwater Observatory: History

 The park was founded in 1974 by the zoologist and marine biologist David Friedman.
 The idea of the observatory was planned in 1972, it took careful planning to create the observatory without harming the natural environment.
 The observatory was built completely on land, which was then flooded with water from the Red Sea using armory parts and other metals.
 The base of the observatory was connected to large iron chains, and after the observatory was placed many corals were planted on and around the observatory in order to repair the damage that was done during the making of the observatory.
 The coral reef around the observatory flourished and became a major feeding spot for many fish and other marine wildlife, both carnivorous and herbivore.
 To preserve the biodiversity of the Gulf of Eilat all the water returns to the sea in an ecologically neutral condition.
 Water comes through the system of aquariums, reaches thousands of sea creatures and then is filtered to eliminate all mechanical and biological contamination.

+In May 2025, a diver working for the facility died while on duty at the observatory.

 Exhibits

 Entrance aquarium

 The entrance aquarium is a medium cubic aquarium in the entrance square of the park.
-It features several species such as corals, butterflyfishes, crabs, and more.
-The aquarium (as well as in all the other exhibits at the park) is connected directly to Red Sea, and so the water is pumped and replaced constantly with Red Sea water, and so fully natural conditions are kept within the aquarium.
+It features several species of corals, butterflyfish, crabs, and more.
+The aquarium (as well as in all the other exhibits at the park) is connected directly to the Red Sea; the water is pumped and replaced constantly from the sea.